Rumperuu/Pinpointer/README.md

 Pinpointer is a browser extension that allows you to create and share links to arbitrary content on a webpage.

-You can read more about the extension on my website [here](https://bengoldsworthy.net/program/pinpointer/).

 ## Use

 After installing the extension, an icon will appear in your browser toolbar.
 Select an element on a web page and click the icon, then click the first button to select that element.
 Fine-tune your choices, and then click the second button to generate the link.